swiss-seismological-service/scrtdd/README.md

 Note: event.csv, phase.csv and stations.csv files are the extended catalog format, useful when the catalog information is fully contained in those files.
 Compare to the paragraph 2.1 example format (list of origin ids) the extended format doesn't require the catalog to be present on the seiscomp database.
 This might come in handy when using events coming from a different seiscomp installation e.g the events can be dumped (--dump-catalog) and used in another machine.
 Also those file can be easily generated from another source.

-#### 2.2.2 Relocating the candidate events (multi-event mode) to generate a high quality background catalog
+#### 1.2.2 Relocating the candidate events (multi-event mode) to generate a high quality background catalog

 To relocate a catalog (multi-event relocation) we need to create a new profile in scrtdd configuration and then we have to set the generated files (event.csv, phase.csv, stations.csv) as the catalog of the profile.

 ![Catalog selection option](/data/catalog-selection2.png?raw=true "Catalog selection from raw file format")

 At this point we have to configure the other profile options that control the relocation process: `step2options` (`step1options` is used only in real-time), which control the creation of catalog absolute travel time entries (dt.ct file in HypoDD terminology) and cross correlated differential travel times for pairs of events (dt.cc file in HypoDD terminology).
 The clustering options should work just fine with the default values, however some adjustments are worth it.
-For example:
+For example we force to have only well connected events (`minNumNeigh` and `minObservationPerEvPair`), which helps in avoiding ill-defined double difference system that can be hard to solve.
+Then we minimize `maxNumNeigh` to reduce computation time (we can get very good results without using all the possible neighbours for every event).
+Finallly we like to disable the ellipsoid algorithms (`numEllipsoids=0`) since that is mostly useful in single event relocation.

 ![Relocation options](/data/multiEventStep2options.png?raw=true "Relocation options")